Raviteq/adrapid-api/source/includes/_templates.md

 To get the rules for a specific template, call the `template rules` method, supplying the `template ID` to the method call.

 <aside class="success">
-Hint: use the `group` property to filter templates.
-For example, if your end user is an real estate agent, show only real_estate-templates!
+Hint: use the `group` property to filter templates client-side.
 </aside>

 ### HTTP Request